-Due to the rapidly evolving research, regulatory and infrastructure framework relating to health research in Europe, even in the short time-period between 2018 and 2023, the work began by assessing the changing landscape, exploring the implications for the HRIC and the articulation of its relationship with existing large infrastructure initiatives like the European Open Science Cloud (EOSC) and European Health Data Space (EHDS), and specifically the specific regulations for secondary use of health data, i.e. the HealthData@EU infrastructure.
+Due to the rapidly evolving research, regulatory and infrastructure framework relating to health research in Europe, even in the short time-period between 2018 and 2023, the work began by assessing the changing landscape, exploring the implications for the HRIC and the articulation of its relationship with existing large infrastructure initiatives like the European Open Science Cloud (EOSC) and HealthData@EU, the infrastructure for secondary use of health-related data of the European Health Data Space (EHDS).
 In a detailed analysis, gaps and uncertainties were identified as potential challenges for using and reusing data in health-related research and providing both a rationale and focus areas for the HRIC.

 Starting from the background and taking the changing landscape into consideration, the HealthyCloud project developed a core vision and associated values for a future HRIC.
 Next, a draft of the Strategic Agenda was designed to support the discussion with the stakeholders, which took place across four workshops dedicated to specific stakeholder groups.
 It soon became clear that there was no need to create a new infrastructure for the HRIC.
-Instead, a minimal coordination and orchestration body would be sufficient to minimise the administrative overhead.
-Under this body the HRIC should have a federated organisation based on existing partners, such as European Research Infrastructures (RIs), providing specific services to the research community complementing or signposting to existing ones, and other relevant stakeholders, e.g., policy-makers.
+Instead, a minimal coordination and orchestration body would be sufficient to minimise the administrative overload.
+Under this body the HRIC should have a federated organisation based on existing partners, such as European Research Infrastructures (RIs), providing specific services to the research community, and other relevant stakeholders, e.g., policy-makers.